 Cinder was taken in from the Devils Lake area, along with 3 others.
 We have halter trained her and trimmed her feet and wormed her, and she is now ready for a new home.

 FOSTER HOME UPDATE 5/14/13 Cinder has been in her foster home since Dec.
 22nd.
 When she arrived she was shy with people, especially men, and she didn't like having her face touched, but we have been working on that daily.
 She is doing wonderfully.
 She will now curiously approach people and offer to "help".
 She is making great progress with halter training, and with a confidant person, will be a wonderful horse.

 Tony is one of the horses we aquired from a sheriff's siezure in Ottertail County.
 He has had a tough life, but now things are looking up for him.
 He is very sweet, and well mannered.
-We would like to find Tony a loving home as a pasture pet to live out the rest of his days.
-As you can see, he still needs a bit of weight, and we are working on that.
-He also has a swayed back, and should not be asked to carry a rider, other than perhaps to leadline a smaller child.
+We would like to find Tony a loving home as a pasture pet or as a youth or small rider's mount to live out the rest of his days.
+Tony is trained to ride, but has a swayed back, and should not be asked to carry a heavy rider.
+He may do ok with a child or very petite adult.
+He will be very difficlut to fit a saddle to, may need a treeless saddle or a bareback pad.
 Might you be able to make room for Tony?
-He would love to find a home for the holidays!

 Shadow is very easy to catch and loves to be around people.
 He is now well trained for kids and driving.